MattyOL/Future_Forest-Project-1/README.md

 Too make the website more responsive on the navigation on smaller mobile devices i used w3shools to make the hover effect and used code to help with this.

-I used flexbox to make the website more easier and to make it mote responive i used a guide from csstrick.com to be able to implement this to suit my site. to create the about and donation page .
+I used flexbox to make the website more easier and to make it mote responsive i used a guide from csstrick.com to be able to implement this to suit my site. to create the about and donation page .

-he code was taken from 3wschools.com to make the slide show responsive with a few slight changes to fit the site.
+the code was taken from 3wschools.com to make the slide show responsive with a few slight changes to fit the site.

 This form was taken from a youtube Tutorial with a few slight changes to make it more suited towards the overall look my Website - [
 ](https://youtu.be/-1oE7CWweIE)